Benn scores 2 goals, gets 3 as Stars beat Hurricanes 4-1

 In the meantime, Dallas put seven shots on Mrazek, including Benn’s first goal, which came on a 4-on-2 break.
 Stephen Johns passed from the right circle to Benn low in the left circle for a snap shot between Mrazek and the left post at 7:54.

-The Stars had 17 shots to nine for Carolina in the second.

 NOTES: Aho established a career high with his 31st goal this season.
-He has scored in six straight games, and over the last seven he has 11 points (seven goals, four assists). … The Hurricanes spotted all four opponents on their road trip at least a one-goal lead but won two of the four games. … Stars D Jamie Oleksiak played in his 300th game. … Dallas C Joe Pavelski (upper-body injury) missed his first game this season.
-He scored three power-play goals in the previous four games. … Benn and Gurianov are tied with Alexander Radulov for the team lead with seven power-play goals apiece. … Benn’s fifth career hat trick came on March 2, 2019, and also included a goal in each period.
+He has scored in six straight games, and over the last seven he has 11 points (seven goals, four assists). .
+The Hurricanes spotted all four opponents on their road trip at least a one-goal lead but won two of the four games.
+“I liked that we came back,” coach Rod Brind’Amour said.
+“I didn’t like a lot about the road trip.” .
+Stars D Jamie Oleksiak played in his 300th game. .
+Dallas C Joe Pavelski (upper-body injury) missed his first game this season.
+He scored three power-play goals in the previous four games. .
+Benn and Gurianov are tied with Alexander Radulov for the team lead with seven power-play goals apiece. .
+Benn’s fifth career hat trick came on March 2, 2019, and also included a goal in each period.

 UP NEXT